CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Evaluation

+In the mutex scenario, all the fair algorithms show the same performance, while Java's unfair mutex and semaphore are predictably faster, as unfairness significantly reduces context switches under high contention.

-In the semaphore scenario, our solutions outperform both fair and unfair Java implementations when the number of threads does not exceed the number of permits (so suspensions do not happen).
-With increase in number of the semaphore permits, our algorithms are almost on par with the unfair version and significantly outperform the fair version.
-In particular, our semaphore implementation outperforms the standard fair algorithm in Java up to \texttt{4x} when the number of threads does not exceed the number of permits, and up to \texttt{90x} in a highly-contended scenario.
+In the semaphore scenario, our solution outperforms both fair and unfair Java implementations by up to \texttt{4x} when the number of threads does not exceed the number of permits (so suspensions do not happen).
+The main reason is that our solution leverages \texttt{Fetch-and-Add} to update the number of available permits, which can be negative, indicating the number of waiters.
+In contrast, the implementation in Java must ensure that this number stays non-negative, so it has to perform this update in a \texttt{CAS} loop, reading the current number of available permits, trying to decrement it via \texttt{CAS} if there is a permit to acquire, and restarting if the \texttt{CAS} fails.

-In addition, we compare our CQS-based mutex algorithm against the previous solution in Kotlin Coroutines~\cite{kotlincoroutines}; unfortunately, other synchronization primitives are not available in the library.
-(A semaphore implementation was contributed by the authors as part of our current work.
-We kindly ask reviewers to not examine the corresponding commits in order to preserve anonymity.)
-As a result, our algorithm outperforms the previous mutex implementation by $\approx10\%$ on average and up to $40\%$ in certain scenarios.
-The details are available in Appendix~\ref{appendix:additional_experiments}.
+With the increase in the number of threads, our algorithm is almost on par with the unfair version when the number of permits $\geq$\texttt{16}, and significantly outperforms the fair one in all scenarios.
+In particular, our semaphore implementation outperforms the standard fair algorithm in Java by up to \texttt{90x} in a highly-contended scenario.
+More scalable queue design behind CQS is the key to achieving such an outstanding performance.
+Notably, the complexity introduced by the synchronous resumption is negligible and does not affect results.